MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 ## Prepare for the POC

-A POC project can help you make an informed business decision about implementing a big data and advanced analytics environment on a cloud-based platform that leverages Azure Data Explorer.
+A POC project can help you make an informed business decision about implementing a big data and advanced analytics environment on a cloud-based platform that uses Azure Data Explorer.

 A POC project will identify your key goals and business drivers that cloud-based big data and advanced analytics platform must support.
 It will test key metrics and prove key behaviors that are critical to the success of your data engineering, machine learning model building, and training requirements.
 A POC isn't designed to be deployed to a production environment.
 Rather, it's a short-term project that focuses on key questions, and its result can be discarded.